-I share this Nutella Frosting recipe a couple years ago on top of banana cupcakes.
+I share this Nutella Frosting recipe a couple of years ago on top of banana cupcakes.
 I suggest you print the recipe for banana Nutella cupcakes right now and get to baking.
 You won’t regret it!

 The frosting is incredibly luscious.
 It’s full of chocolate hazelnut flavor and so silky smooth.

-For this recipe to work properly, you’ll need to start with super soft butter.
+Just a tip ahead of time – for this recipe to work properly, you’ll need to start with super soft butter.
 Typical I suggest letting it sit a room temperature for half an hour or so but today we’re letting it soften for at least an hour.
 An hour and a half is best!

 - In a stand mixer fitted with a paddle attachment or with an electric hand mixer, beat the butter on medium-high speed until smooth.